hofman-p/unite-tons/README.md

 You need to have installed:
 * Node.js up to date LTS
 * Google Chrome (Cypress)
-* TMDB api key (you need to register your app online on their website)
+* TMDB api key (you need to register your app online on their website: `https://www.themoviedb.org`)

 ## How to start
 1. Type `npm i` to install all modules